vikramnagashoka/Elements-of-Carla/docs/tl_detector_model_building.md

 #### First version

 We concatenated real images from all 3 datasets into a single training set.
-This training set can be downloaded from [here](https://www.dropbox.com/s/s28zz6ia9kafesw/images_ros_all.record?dl=0).
+This training set has a total of 611 images and can be downloaded from [here](https://www.dropbox.com/s/s28zz6ia9kafesw/images_ros_all.record?dl=0).
 The configuration file for training this model is stored in `ros/src/tl_detector/model_training/ssd_mobilenet_v1_coco.config_real` file.
 The model with the smallest loss was obtained after epoch 6651 and had a loss 0.4667.
+We stored the training log file in `ros/src/tl_detector/model_training/training_logs/log_real.txt`.

 #### Second version

+We concatenated real images from all 7 datasets into a single training set.
+This training set has a total of 830 images and can be downloaded from [here](https://www.dropbox.com/s/coycrqxbr4zo50y/images_ros_all_bags.record?dl=0).

+We also created a validation set from the images extracted from second and third ROS bag files.
+To speed up the evaluation process, we sampled 10% of the images from these files.
+The sampled validation images do not overlap with the training images used in datasets 4-7.
+We extracted and converted images to TFRecord format using `create_real_camera_tf_record_image_label.py` script.
+This script attaches a single label to an image if it contains a visible traffic, otherwise an image has an empty label.
+Also, all output images have an empty list of bounding boxes.
+Currently the true labels of the images are hard-coded in `create_real_camera_tf_record_image_label.py`, but we plan to change this in the future. `create_real_camera_tf_record_image_label.py` has the same parameters as `create_real_camera_tf_record.py` script and is stored in `ros/src/tl_detector/model_training` folder.
+The validation set has a total of 217 images and can be downloaded from [here](https://www.dropbox.com/s/sq0atdzgkh2kvlo/bag12_small.record?dl=0).

 The configuration file for training this model is stored in `ros/src/tl_detector/model_training/ssd_mobilenet_v1_coco.config_real_v2` file.
+The model with the smallest traffic light loss was obtained after epoch 10636.
+This model had 0 traffic light validation error and a training loss of 2.2583.
+We stored training and evaluation log files in `ros/src/tl_detector/model_training/training_logs/log_real_v2.txt` and `ros/src/tl_detector/model_training/training_logs/log_real_eval_v2.txt` respectively.

+Notice that this training loss is much larger than the one obtained in the first version of the model.
+That's because the first  version of the model was selected to minimize the training loss whereas the second version of the model was chosen to minimize validation error.

 ## Exporting the model